nvaccess/addon-datastore/transform/README.md

 For each NVDA version that needs to be supported by the add-on store, an entry must be added to [`nvdaAPIVersions.json`](https://github.com/nvaccess/addon-datastore-transform/blob/main/nvdaAPIVersions.json).
 This includes patch versions.
-Pre-release versions of NVDA are not supported yet.

 ## Overview